 As you deliver more orders early or on time, you will start to gain more trust from your customers.
 Finite scheduling helps you deliver on-time orders more regularly.

 Delivering on time earns you more return business without even asking for the orders.
-Your customers’ buyers turn to those suppliers instinctively which deliver on time.
+Your customers’ buyers turn to those suppliers instinctively, which have on time.

-Your customers’ primary goals are to purchase quality product which is delivered on time.
+Your customers’ primary goals are to purchase a quality product delivered on time.
 You are making their buyers look smart.

 3. Accurately Promise Ship Dates for New Sales

 Epicor ERP has a utility called “Capable to Promise.”
 This utility is only a viable tool if you have successfully implemented and are using finite scheduling.
-Think about for a second, if your are shipping on time, is it not logical for a part you need to make you should know when can ship it in the future.
+Think about it for a second; if you are shipping on time, is it not logical for a part you need to make you should know when you can ship it in the future.

 4. Reduce WIP

-What is WIP (Work In Process) and how can reducing WIP free up capital for other uses.
+What is WIP (Work In Process), and how can reducing WIP free up capital for other uses.
 WIP refers to partially finished goods in various stages of completion on your production floor.
-WIP in dollars is the dollar value of all active jobs which have been started but have not been completed.
+WIP in dollars is the dollar value of all active jobs started but have not been completed.